Accountability

 My approach: Proactive and public from day one.
 The governor directs full agency cooperation in investigations so nothing gets buried.
 Monthly town halls keep everyone updated honestly with progress roadblocks and next steps.
 Findings from task forces audits and tips feed directly into AG actions.
 We push for stronger laws and resources through legislation.
 This creates real consequences with citizen involvement and constant sunlight instead of waiting for scandals to force action.

 In short: Today's system waits for problems to surface then handles them quietly.
-My plan shines a light monthly, enforces cooperation and demands real penalties so waste stops because people know they will be held accountable.
+This plan shines a light monthly, enforces cooperation and demands real penalties so waste stops because people know they will be held accountable.

 How We Will Verify and Enforce Accountability